Operating Licence

 • asset performance, including system performance standards

-• the Economic Level of Water Conservation (ELWC)
+• water conservation, including the Economic Level of Water Conservation (ELWC)

 • environmental indicators and management